 If you’re using a direct EOA wallet (not a proxy), you must approve the Exchange contracts before trading:

-# You need to approve USDC and conditional tokens for the exchange contracts
+# Approve pUSD and conditional tokens for the V2 Exchange contracts.

-Proxy wallet users (email or browser wallet) do not need to set allowances — the proxy handles this.
+Proxy and deposit-wallet users (email/Magic, Gnosis Safe, or POLY_1271) do not need to set allowances — the proxy or deposit contract handles this.

 CLOB API Reference